 - Switch wi-fi networks if possible (especially if you are on public or shared network) or ask others to log off.

 - Restart your browser, computer or router.
 If you are getting a robotic sound, restarting your computer might be necessary.
+Also, try connecting to a different route frequency band.

 - Disable or remove any browser extensions that might be blocking or slowing down your ability to connect.